department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 </div>
 </li>
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="access-smartphone">I have access to a smartphone.
-How can I take my Veteran ID Card photo?</button>
+Can I use it to take my Veteran ID Card photo?</button>
 <div id="access-smartphone" class="usa-accordion-content">

+Yes.
 We recommend that you have someone else take the photo for you.
 Stand or sit in front of a white or off-white wall without any decorations behind you.
 The photo should focus on your head and shoulders.

 Some smartphones and digital cameras have a setting that lets you take square photos.
 The Veteran ID Card application also includes a tool to help you resize your photo.